Phlebotomy Program Information

 Provides students the opportunity of a clinical externship to apply knowledge and skills to an acute and/or ambulatory care laboratory setting.

 Phlebotomy students attend lectures, complete skills lab practice and participate in clinical externship hours.
-Class meets on Tuesdays, with time depending on which MAST 109/ MAST 109L session you register for.
+Class meets on Tuesdays or Thursday, with day depending on which PHLB 109A/B section you register for.
 Clinical externship placements and schedules are determined by the Phlebotomy instructor.

 PHLEBOTOMY NATIONAL EXAM & CERTIFICATION

 Cuesta’s phlebotomy program is a State-approved school and is listed on the California Department of Public Health's Approved Phlebotomy Training Schools.